-I talk about it all the time is a testimony, an appeal and a self-examination.
-Camara Lundestad Joof was born in Norway, with a Norwegian mother and a Gambian father.
-The book depicts how the racism she constantly experiences, infects her days and controls her thoughts.
+I Talk About It All Time time is a testimony, an appeal, and a self-examination.
+Camara Lundestad Joof was born in Norway to a Norwegian mother and a Gambian father.
+The book depicts how the racism she constantly experiences infects her days and controls her thoughts.

 I call one of my girlfriends.

 Did the man in the bar call me a coon when I didn’t want to give him my number?
 That time we had agreed to drink beer, but we ended up drinking tequila instead?

 No. He called you a nigger.

 Thank you, I say.
 Thank you so much for remembering.

 She ransacks her memory.
 What if she misremembers something?
 How can someone believe her then?
 How many details does one have to remember in order to appear credible?
 Does she believe herself?
 And can anyone ever free themselves from the question of skin colour?

 The book is now in it’s fifth print run.

 I talk about it all the time speaks straight to my heart.
 It tears and shudders my skin and stirs my emotions.